Have you heard this riddle before…

-These generalisations are generally helpful as they save us a lot of time.
+These generalisations are usually helpful as they can save us a lot of time.

 If you think of stereotypes as a flaw in our mind, some sort of pathology or cruelty, you actually won’t understand them very well.
 You won’t know how to combat them.

 The trouble is that these generalisations about groups of people usually lead us to stereotype.

 Stereotypes are bad because they fix people into limiting categories.

 Once we’ve formed our stereotypes then it’s difficult to change our judgements of people.